cubiclesoft/php-web-tester/docs/web_test.md

 * $url - A string containing a relative URL.
 * $profile - A string containing an empty string, "auto", or a valid GetWebUserAgent() string (Default is "auto").
 * $options - An array containing options to use for only this set of requests (Default is array()).
+* $expected - An integer containing the expected response code.
 * $usephantomjs - A boolean of false (this feature is not implemented, Default is false).

 Returns:  A boolean of false for failed states, otherwise an array containing the results of the call.